Set Desktop & Lock Screen Wallpaper using Intune Win32 App

 Desktop background settings in the settings app – Greyed out

-Updating the Desktop and Lock Screen Wallpaper
+Updating Desktop and Lock Screen Wallpaper

-Let’s say your marketing team sent you a new desktop wallpaper and a new lock screen wallpaper to apply.
+After configuring a desktop and lock screen wallpaper on the target devices, you may be required to update the wallpapers or replace them with new ones.
+Let’s say the marketing team sent you a new desktop wallpaper and a new lock screen wallpaper to apply.
 You can follow the steps below to replace the wallpaper’s target devices.

 You can use the same folder for the previous deployment or create a new one.
 Copy the new desktop and lock screen wallpapers into this folder.
 I recommend appending a version number after the file names, such as V2, V3, V4, etc., for a consistent naming convention.